 - let under an assured tenancy, assured shorthold tenancy, regulated tenancy, or certain types of domestic agricultural tenancy, and

 - are legally required to have an Energy Performance Certificate (EPC)

-For the avoidance of doubt, this means that where a domestic private rented property meets these two conditions, it will be covered by the Regulations, irrespective of property type, length of tenancy, location, listed status, property size or any other characteristic.
-Conversely, where a property is let on a relevant tenancy type but is not legally required to have an EPC, or if it is required to have an EPC but is not let on a relevant tenancy, that property will not be covered and will not be required to comply with the Regulations.
+Where a domestic private rented property meets these two conditions, it will be covered by the Regulations, irrespective of property type, length of tenancy, location, listed status, property size or any other characteristic.

-We are responsible for enforcing this legislation.
-We may issue a fine if incorrect information has been entered onto the exemptions register or a substandard property is rented without exemption.
+We may issue financial penalties for failing to comply with a Compliance Notice, entering incorrect information onto the exemptions register, or for letting a substandard property without a valid exemption.
 The total maximum financial penalty per property is £5,000.
-We may also publish details of the breaches on the PRS Exemption Register.
-It is a landlord’s duty to ensure that a sub-standard property is upgraded, exempted, or not let.
+We may also publish details of the landlord's breaches on the PRS Exemptions Register.
+It is the landlord’s duty to ensure that a sub-standard property is upgraded, exempted, or not let.